MattOrtner/elevator/src/notes.md

+- the the sensor can't be tripped when the elevator doors are closing bc the state thinks it's already closed... and says... what the fuck are we going
+- once the door closes, button state change.
+- when does the que change

 all calls go to one array
 filter by direction
 make stops along and pick up others of the same direction then handle, another call / direction

 [case] what happens when a call is made in the same direction, but is past the elevator

 - am i in motion